 The Boliden Tara Mine is located 2km NW of the town of Navan in Co Meath Ireland and 50 km north west of Dublin (Figure.
 2).
 The area comprises gently rolling farmland with a mild Atlantic climate.
 The mine is well served by motorway and rail links to Dublin airport and port.
 The orebody extends from near surface for ca 5km WSW to depths of nearly 1km.
 A satellite deposit, termed 'Tara Deep' was discovered in 2012, occurs at depths of 1-2 km below surface and is currently a major focus for exploration and development.
-The distribution of resources and reserves, the mined out areas and the location of Tara Deep is shown in Figure 3.
+The distribution of resources and reserves is shown in Figure 3.

-Figure 3.
-Resource and reserve distribution in the Navan Orebody, showing mined out areas, principal faults and the location of Tara Deep.
+Figure 3.Resource and reserve distribution in the Navan Orebody.